arsalaqasim84-lab/retirement-savings-calculator/README.md

 # Retirement Savings Calculator

-A responsive, mobile-friendly web application that helps users calculate their retirement savings goals.
-Built with modern web technologies, featuring a clean UI with a green/blue color palette.
+A clean, professional, and ad-free web application that helps users calculate their retirement savings goals.
+Built with modern web technologies, featuring an intuitive UI with a green/blue color palette.

-## 🚀 Quick Start (Standalone Version)
+## 🚀 **Quick Start (Standalone Version)**

 The `index.html` file is a complete, standalone application that can be deployed immediately without any build process.
 Simply open it in a web browser or upload to any web hosting service.

-## ✨ Features
+## ✨ **Key Features**

 - **Input Fields**: Current age, retirement age goal, current savings, monthly savings, expected annual return rate, and inflation rate
-- **Real-time Calculations**: Automatic calculation updates as you type
+- **Real-time Calculations**: Automatic calculation updates with smooth performance
 - **Comprehensive Results**:
   - Total projected savings at retirement
   - Total contributions over time